Thanks for stopping by!

 - The Community Hub – the Center’s conference and social hub at Facebook

-So, I’m a baby-boomer who’s been managing fibromyalgia, degenerative disc disease, sciatica, digestive disorders with Barrett’s Esophagus, and other challenges for the past 20+ years.
+So, I’m a baby-boomer who’s been managing fibromyalgia, degenerative disc disease, sciatica, Barrett’s Esophagus and reflux, and a few other challenges for the past 20+ years.

 My story begins in the late-90’s, when I was among the first at my local clinics to present with this mystery ailment that no one could diagnose.